Assistant Professor of Psychology & Social Behavior, and Criminology, Law & Society

-Nicholas Scurich is an assistant professor with appointments in the Departments of Psychology & Social Behavior, Criminology, Law & Society, and the School of Law.
+Nicholas Scurich is an assistant professor with a joint appointment in the Department of Psychology & Social Behavior, and the Department Criminology, Law & Society.
 He earned his Ph.D. in Psychology from the University of Southern California in 2012, as well as a Ph.D. achievement award -- a university-wide award for the most exceptional doctoral candidate.
 From 2010-11 he was a Fellow of the Saks Institute at the USC Gould School of Law.
 In 2013, the Association for Psychological Science (APS) named him a “Rising Star,” and in 2015 he was awarded the Saleem Shah award for early career excellence from the American Psychological Association (Division 41) and the American Academy of Forensic Psychology.
-His research examines judgment and decision making, especially within legal settings.
+His research examines judgment and decision making within legal settings.
 Professor Scurich has also published several articles on violence risk assessment and risk communication.
 He teaches undergraduate and graduate courses in Psychology & Law and Forensic Psychology.